katarinatikka-cloud/conceptualising-an-algorithm_P1/algorithm.md

         IF cereal.sugar <=20
         ADD cereal TO list3
     END FOR

+//Safety measure if the list should become empty go back to previous list IF count(list3) = 0
+Write "Ooops, no cereals match your criteria.
+Let's go back one step and try a broader filter.
+Set list3 = list2
+set remaining = count(list3)
+Write "You are back at having {remaining} cereals left."
+ELSE
 Set remaining = count(list3)
 Write "You have now reached the final step and have {remaining} cereals left."